Moamen2000-alt/Data_Analytics_Project/README.md

    - **availability_365**:
      - Check for out-of-range values.
      - Correct out-of-range values by setting negative values to `0` and values above `365` to `365`.
-     - assume null is 1, as it must be at least 1 night available
+     - assume null is 0, as it nun could be representing a fully booked apartment

 4. **Dropping Columns**:
    - Drop columns: `host_name`, `license`, `country`, `country_code`, `id`, `host_id`.